project-image

 Liminal in Print

-about 5 years ago – Wed, Mar 20, 2019 at 10:23:23 PM
+over 5 years ago – Wed, Mar 20, 2019 at 10:23:23 PM

 Just a quick note from me on print progress.
 I'm currently buried in proof copies of different versions, and my oh my they look gorgeous.